-We recommend Purina Pro Plan All Life Stages Sport Performance Formula or another high quality food with the same nutrient levels.
+We recommend Purina Pro Plan All Life Stages Sports Performance Formula or another high-quality food with the same nutrient levels.

-Our puppies are raised on a full-feed diet, which means they have access to high quality food and water around the clock as they grow.
+Our puppies are raised on a full-feed diet, which means they can access high-quality food and water around the clock as they grow.
 We recommend maintaining a full-feed schedule for your puppy when you get them home so that they have time to adjust to the new environment.
-You can slowly transition them to meal times when they reach 14-16 weeks of age and feed them just 2-3 times per day.
+You can slowly transition them to mealtimes when they reach 14-16 weeks of age and feed them just 2-3 times per day.

 For puppies, a good way to ensure your puppy is getting enough exercise is to use this rule:

-Socialization is extremely important for your puppy’s wellbeing.
+Socialization is crucial for your puppy’s well-being.
 While we begin socializing your puppy at Central Illinois Doodles from day one, it’s important that you also continue to allow your puppy to socialize when you bring him or her home.

-Many people are not sure when it’s appropriate to begin socializing their puppy with humans and other dogs.
+Many people are not sure when it’s appropriate to begin socializing their puppies with humans and other dogs.
 As a rule, you should only allow your puppy to socialize with other dogs and be in areas of high-K9 density (such as dog parks or greenbelts) once your puppy has had all its shots and vaccinations.
-If your puppy still requires certain vaccinations, it’s a good ideal to keep your puppy from socializing too closely with other dogs.
-This is because parasites, germs and other illnesses can be easily transmitted through touch or saliva.
-Keeping a safe distance until your puppy is fully vaccinated will help ensure they stay as healthy as can be.
+If your puppy still requires certain vaccinations, it’s a good idea to keep your puppy from socializing too closely with other dogs.
+This is because parasites, germs, and other illnesses can be easily transmitted through touch or saliva.
+Keeping a safe distance until your puppy is fully vaccinated will help ensure they stay as healthy as they can be.